A founder building a personal brand on LinkedIn

 Executive Founder

 An executive shares leadership lessons, company-building stories, and views on the market.
-This builds credibility.
-It can also support speaking opportunities and broader visibility.
+This builds credibility and supports speaking opportunities and broader visibility.

 If the goal is long-term authority, founder content often overlaps with thought leadership content and an executive branding guide.